-There is currently no baseline for detrital photosynthesis.
+There is currently no baseline for detrital photosynthesis—the persistence of photosynthesis in the detrital phase.
 The term was first introduced quite recently in the context of kelp decomposition (Frontier et al., 2021; Wright et al., 2022) although there was clearly awareness of the phenomenon in much earlier phycology research which deemed it necessary to pre-kill detritus (Birch et al., 1983; Smith and Foreman, 1984; Brouwer, 1996).
 Other fields of botany do not use the term but there certainly has been abundant research into physiology of excised leaves of terrestrial and freshwater plants (e.g. Lovell et al., 1972; Thimann and Satler, 1979; Jana and Choudhuri, 1980; Kar and Choudhuri, 1986).
-The literature also includes some discussion on the meaning of chlorophyll persistence in senescing seagrass (Knauer and Ayers, 1977; Pellikaan, 1982; Strother and Vatta, 1986).
+The literature also includes some discussion on the absence of chlorophyll degradation in senescing seagrass (Knauer and Ayers, 1977; Pellikaan, 1982; Strother and Vatta, 1986).
 Yet no attempt has been made to align these seemingly incongruous research trajectories in a formal comparison.
 We consequently don’t know if detrital photosynthesis is as unique as it seems.
 Instead, it may be quite prevalent among plants.
 A reviewer once wrote to me that detrital photosynthesis in kelps “is really not surprising, since macroalgae are much less differentiated than higher plants and, thus, there is no reason why the single cell shouldn’t be able to continue its activity for a while”.
 To satisfy their mentality I added a statement to the effect that detrital photosynthesis is “readily explained” by the ability of all macroalgal tissues to independently photosynthesise to some extent (Wright and Kregting, 2023).
 In truth, nothing is “readily explained” due to our lack of reference points.
 The mechanism underlying the ability of seaweeds to maintain photosynthesis in the detrital phase remains unclear.
 It could be their aquatic nature which removes reliance on roots for water, nutrient provisioning from the surrounding water, non-vascularity, minimal tissue differentiation and/or something altogether different.
 To understand the prerequisite for detrital photosynthesis and thus predict prevalence among plants, model systems beyond seaweeds are needed.